GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 :::{dropdown} What does the outline of individual waterbodies represent?
-The outline of each waterbody corresponds to the maximum observed wet surface area of the waterbody between 1987 and 2020.
-DEA Waterbodies is derived completely from satellite data, which means that the outline of each waterbody is based entirely on the extent of water mapped by satellite observations.
+The outline of each waterbody corresponds to the maximum observed wet surface area of the waterbody between 1987 and 2020 except for two cases.
+Long, thin waterbodies were separated into multiple polygons as described in Krause et al. (2021), and the following waterbodies were replaced by the extents from the [Surface Hydrology Polygons (Regional)](https://ecat.ga.gov.au/geonetwork/srv/eng/catalog.search#/metadata/83134) dataset:

+* Kati Thanda-Lake Eyre (North)
+* Kati Thanda-Lake Eyre (South)
+* Lake Torrens
+* Lake Frome / Munda
+* Lake Gairdner
+* Lake Blanche
+* Lake Everard

-It may not directly match up with the edges of a waterbody, as the edges themselves are not inundated, and so will not be captured within the wet extent.
+Waterbody outlines may not directly match up with the edges of a waterbody, as the edges themselves are not inundated, and so will not be captured within the wet extent.
 The waterbodies also may not match up with the previously mapped extent of any waterbody found in other map products.
 :::

-:::{dropdown} Why do the waterbodies look pixelated?
+:::{dropdown} Why do some waterbodies look pixelated?
-DEA Waterbodies is derived completely from satellite data, which means that the outline of each waterbody is based entirely on the extent of water mapped by satellite observations.
 The pixelated outlines show which satellite pixels have been included inside each waterbody.
 We chose not to smooth the outlines of the waterbodies to make it clear that this mapping has been done using satellite data, and to make it clear which pixels have been included in each waterbodies’ time series.
 :::

 :::{dropdown} There is a waterbody missing from your map.
 Why?